topspinj/project-cookiecutter/README.md

-# Cookie-cutter Project Template Generator
+# Cookie-Cutter Project Template Generator

 This is a cookie-cutter template generator for data analysis projects.
 Running the bash script in this repository will generate a new directory and set up the basic sub-directories that are common in data analysis projects.